 Resistance bands are a popular type of training equipment that has become part of many people's workout routines in the last few years.
-One catalyst for the skyrocketing popularity of bands is the Covid-19 pandemic.
-All of a sudden, many people found themselves without access to a gym and were forced to find alternative ways to stay active.
+One catalyst for the skyrocketing popularity of bands is the COVID-19 pandemic.
+Suddenly, many people found themselves without access to a gym and were forced to find alternative ways to stay active.

-Fortunately, gyms are open, but resistance bands are not going anywhere because many people recognize their brilliance.
+Fortunately, gyms are open, but resistance bands are going nowhere because many people recognize their brilliance.

 Stick around to learn precisely what bands are, how to use them, what benefits they offer, and much more.

 What are Resistance Bands, and how do they work?

 Resistance bands are long pieces of elastic material designed for strength training.
 There are two primary types of bands: open-ended, usually with handles on both sides, and looped.

 You can use resistance bands to perform various exercises, warm up before training, and do mobility work.
 Bands can also work as an addition to bodyweight and gym exercises.

 For example, you can tie a looped band on a pull-up bar and let it hang like a noose.
 Then, step inside the band, grab the pull-up bar, and perform band-assisted pull-ups.
 The band would remove some of the resistance, making it easier to do pull-ups.
 Using bands with different tensions helps build strength and is a great way to practice pull-ups.